Double Key Encryption for Microsoft 365

 In the Select Folder dialog that appears, browse to and select a location to store the repository.
 At the prompt, select Open.

 The repository opens in Visual Studio Code, and displays the current Git branch at the bottom left.
-The branch should be master.
+For example, The branch should be main.
+For example:

-Selecting the master branch ensures that you have the correct files to build the project.
-If you do not choose the correct branch your deployment will fail.
+Selecting the main branch ensures that you have the correct files to build the project.
+If you don't choose the correct branch your deployment will fail.

 You now have your DKE source repository set up locally.
 Next, modify application settings for your organization.